caiogirao/hello-world/README.md

 Always learning

-So fuck it, if yu think about fucking me you will be already fucked, man
+So fuck it, if you think about fucking me you will be already fucked, man